RHermez10/Booking-ticket/README.md

-# A book ticket application
+# A booking ticket application

+#### The user can see a list of events and add an event to the shooping cart.

 ### Tools used
 1. REACT